Bigfoot, or Sasquatch, is a giant ape-like creature believed to roam North America, but is he real?

 I recently found a great show that isn’t entirely dedicated to Bigfoot, but most of the episodes are.
 The Show is called These Woods Are Haunted. – Amazon Link.

-One common theme I noticed with Bigfoot encounters from the show was that Bigfoot was aggressive toward people who were invading or encroaching their territory.
+One common theme I noticed in Bigfoot’s encounters from the show was that Bigfoot was aggressive toward people who were invading or encroaching on their territory.

-What I mean by aggressive is they would throw rocks, hoot and holler, and chase them out.
-But never injured anyone.
+What I mean by aggressive is that they would throw rocks, hoot and holler, and chase them out, but they never injured anyone.

 Is Bigfoot Dangerous or Mild Mannered?

-The behavior and demeanor of Bigfoot, if it indeed exists, remain a subject of speculation and debate.
-There is no definitive evidence to determine whether the creature is dangerous or mild-mannered, as encounters with the creature are largely anecdotal and based on eyewitness accounts, folklore, and legend.
+If it indeed exists, Bigfoot’s behavior and demeanor remain a subject of speculation and debate.
+There is no definitive evidence to determine whether the creature is dangerous or mild-mannered, as encounters with the creature are primarily anecdotal and based on eyewitness accounts, folklore, and legend.

 Some individuals who claim to have encountered the creature describe it as a shy and elusive creature that prefers to avoid human contact.
 These accounts often portray Bigfoot as a peaceful and benign being, more curious than aggressive, and typically retreating into the wilderness when encountered by humans.